CAMeL-Lab/camel_tools/docs/source/getting_started.rst

 .. code-block:: bash

-   pip install camel-tools --no-deps pip install camel-tools
+   pip install camel-tools

    # or run the following if you already have camel_tools installed
-   pip uninstall camel-tools -y
-   pip install camel-tools --upgrade --force-reinstall --no-deps pip install camel-tools
+   pip install camel-tools --upgrade --force-reinstall

 .. _linux-macos-install-source: